 Research Reveals: Asking Follow-Up Questions Makes You More Likeable

-A recent study published in the Journal of Personality and Social Psychology analyzed getting-to‑know‑you conversations between platonic conversation partners, along with face‑to‑face speed‑dating conversations.
+A study published in the Journal of Personality and Social Psychology analyzed getting-to‑know‑you conversations between platonic conversation partners, along with face‑to‑face speed‑dating conversations.

 In both settings “people who ask more questions, particularly follow‑up questions, are better liked by their conversation partners.”
 (It even led to an increase in second dates among the speed‑daters.)

 According to the study, the follow‑up questions are especially helpful because they show that the person asking the questions is listening sincerely.